Pumpkin Seeds for Prostate Problems and Preventing Hair Loss

 The incidence of male prostate problems has been found to be considerably lower in countries where pumpkin seeds are often consumed, like Austria and Hungary.

 This is hardly surprising with all of the different nutrients in pumpkin seeds and eating them regularly may help reduce an enlarged prostate and relieve the symptoms of benign prostatic hyperplasia.

 Pumpkin Seeds and Hair Loss

 Excessive dihydrotestosterone can cause many problems for men, particularly later in life.
-The same DHT responsible for enlarging the prostate and causing benign prostatic hyperplasia, is also believed to contribute to hair loss and eventually male pattern baldness.
+The same DHT responsible for enlarging the prostate and causing benign prostatic hyperplasia, also contributes to hair loss and eventually male pattern baldness.

 Delta-7-sterine is also believed to reduce the damaging effects excessive DHT by competing with it at receptor sites.
 This is hard to observe and confirm with something like hair follicles, but many people report a reduction in hair loss when they make pumpkin seeds a regular addition to their diet.

 In fact, some people go so far as to apply pumpkin seed oil directly to their scalp before bed.
 The idea is to allow the delta-7-sterine, beta-sitosterol, essential fatty acids and other beneficial nutrients in pumpkin seeds to act directly on the hair follicles overnight.

 With pumpkin seed oil quite a striking deep green color, I think I’ll personally stick with snacking on the seeds and using the rich tasting oil in recipes to maintain healthy hair.